An Unexpected Illness

 in certain areas toward the front of the console--in hand- or finger-print-

 shaped blotches.
-"That must be how he contracted it," Kirk concluded.
+"That must be how he contracted it," Kirk concluded. "he

 would've had his hands all over that console."